 Medical insurance may provide partial or full coverage if:

-In such cases, laser eye surgery covered by medical insurance becomes a “yes,” but approval usually requires documentation and prior authorization.
+In such cases, laser eye surgery covered by medical insurance becomes a “yes,” but approval usually requires documentation and prior authorization, and may also involve cost-sharing factors like copayment in health insurance.

 Is Eye Laser Surgery Covered by Insurance for Medical Reasons?